Suryasis124/Artificial-Neural-Network-Project/README.md

-Here we shall use Artificial Neural Network with a singgle hidden layer for the multiclass classification problem of handwritten digit recognition.
-We shall use the MNIST dataset, available in 'keras' to train our model.
+Here I have used Artificial Neural Network with a single hidden layer for the multiclass classification problem of handwritten digit recognition.
+The MNIST dataset, available in 'keras', has been used to train our model.